 Some are dismissing the phenomenon as a trick of gravity, yet many teens are left scared after seeing a well-balanced, hexagonal pencil move with no apparent help.
 With the fad now reaching Australia, Christian leaders are speaking out, calling on young people to avoid the game and offer their friends something far better.

 Why Avoid the Charlie Charlie Challenge?

-While many may believe the “Charlie Charlie” game is a harmless joke, with some media articles making fun of the trend, Christian leaders and speakers are warning young people to avoid it.
+There are many who believe the “Charlie Charlie” game is a harmless joke, with numerous media articles making fun of it, Youtubers creating parody videos, and scientists explaining it away with arguments about air movements, gravity, the power of suggestion, and sneaky teens blowing on the pencils.
+Christian commentators, though, are warning young people to avoid it.

 Hope 1032 breakfast announcer Dan Widdowson said he was concerned both as a parent and in his role as a youth pastor.